rimarque/Philosophers/README.md

 ```sh
 $ ./philo <n_philo> <time_to_die> <time_to_eat> <time_to_sleep> <OPCIONAL(n_eat)>
 ```
+## 🥇 **Testing**
+In order for the simulation to run smoothly, with no philosophers dying of starvation, the parameters need to be set properly.
+Because there is only one fork for philosopher, and the philosophers need two forks to eat, they must take turns eating.
 ### Lets test for an even number of philosofers!
+If there is an even number of philosofers, half the philosophers can it at a time, taking two shifts so that every philosofer as time to eat.
+- Time_to_die must be equal or greater than double the time_to_eat plus 10 (for tolerance): this ensures that philosophers have enough time to take turns eating before facing starvation.
-If you establish a time to die that equal or greater than double the time_to_eat plus 10 (for tolerance), the philosopher will never starv and the simulation will never stop:
+- Time_to_die must be equal or greater than the sum of time_to_eat plus time_to_sleep plus 10 (for tolerance): this ensures that a philosopher has enough time to eat and sleep before potentially starving.

+With **time_to_die** >= **time_to_eat** * 2 + 10: the philosophers will never starv and the simulation will never stop
 ```sh
 $ ./philo 12 410 200 200
 ```
-Time to die that must also be equal or greater than the sum of time_to_eat plus time_to_sleep plus 10 (for tolerance).
-Otherwise the philosopher will starv:
+With **time_to_die** < **time_to_eat** + **time_to_sleep** + 10:.
+The philosopher will starv:
 ```sh
 $ ./philo 12 410 200 210
 ```